 The Dudley Charlestown Wastewater system transports wastewater from the Dudley Charlestown catchment to the Burwood Beach Treatment Works.
-The existing system includes the Kahibah pump station which pumps flow over the hills in the Glenrock State Recreation Area and discharges into a gravity carrier which flows to Burwood Beach Treatment Works.
+The existing system includes the Kahibah pump station, which pumps flow over the hills in the Glenrock State Recreation Area and discharges into a gravity carrier that flows to Burwood Beach Treatment Works.

-The new sewer will enable the removal of the Kahibah 1 pump station and reduce the wet weather overflow impacts on the environment.
-The bore was made difficult by the site constraints of the state recreation area, the very limited access to the exit pit and bore line and exacting grade tolerances of -2% with no zero or positive grade allowable.
-The grade complexity with further compounded by the varying geology comprising of conglomerate sandstone, siltstone, mudstone and a fractured 2.5metre thick un-worked coal seam intersecting the bore path for 65m.
+The new sewer has enabled the removal of the Kahibah 1 pump station and reduced the wet weather overflow impacts on the environment.
+The bore was difficult due to site constraints of the state recreation area, limited access to the exit pit and bore line and exacting grade tolerances of -2% with no zero or positive grade allowable.
+Grade complexity was further compounded by the varying geology comprising of conglomerate sandstone, siltstone, mudstone and a fractured 2.5 metre thick un-worked coal seam intersecting the bore path for 65 metres.

-Initial design works started in February 2009 with UEA and Bowdens Group working together to submit design options, a draft proposal and then a final detailed design confirming grade and pipe diameter suitability.
+UEA and Bowdens Group worked together to submit design options, a draft proposal and then a final detailed design confirming grade and pipe diameter suitability.

-Due to the fractured coal seam and concerns over fluid loss it was decided to back ream the bore straight to size.
-The use of PDC reamers enabled steady progression through the varying ground conditions with a clear distinction between ground conditions evident especially when pure black coal chips could be seen coming off of the DFE shaker screens.
+Due to the fractured coal seam and concerns over fluid loss the team back reamed the bore straight to size.
+PDC reamers enabled steady progression through the varying ground conditions, and a clear distinction between ground conditions was evident when pure black coal chips came off of the shaker screens.

-With the bore hole complete and conditioned pipe installation began.
-Due to the limited access to the exit pit, close proximity to Flaggy Creek and being within a popular National Park pipe installation needed to be undertaken in a weld and push operation.
+Once the bore hole was complete, conditioned pipe installation began.
+Due to the limited access to the exit pit, close proximity to Flaggy Creek and being within a popular National Park, pipe installation was undertaken in a weld and push operation.

 For more information about this project or UEA Trenchless, please send enquiries to Steven Hopkins.